 Rabbi Martin Freedman breaks the ground for the Student Center on Sept.
 11, 1972.
 From his left are three area Assemblymen, former SGA President Chuck Murphy, former WPC President James Olsen and Chancellor Ralph Dungan.
 Primary date for freshman class elections is Oct.
-17 By LISA FEITERMAN Staff Writer Class Freshman October nominations for the office president. vice president, treasurer and secretary at a meet-ing in the Student Center.
-Nominated for class president Conopka, Steve Lenahan and Robert Bugai.
-Vicepresident aspirants are Helene Miller, Tony Miniachi, Bomstyk Lipani and Richard Ambrose were nominated for treasurer and Mary Bingham and Susan Reilly, Secretary.
-Members of the Election Com mittee and Wendy Barrenella, vice-president of the Student Covernment Association, who is serving as temporary freshman class president, outlined-campaign procedures to the can-didates.
-Deadline for nominations was October 3, at 5:00 p.m.
+17 By LISA FETTERMAN Staff Writer Class Freshman began October 2 with nominations for the offices of president, vice president, treasurer and secretary at a meeting in the Student Center.
+Nominated for class president were John Conopka, Steve Lenahan and Robert Bugai.
+Vicepresident aspirants are Helene Miller, Tony Miniachi, Bomstyk Stanley and Clair Raulns.
+Elaine Lipani and Richard Ambrose were nominated for treasurer and Mary Bingham and Susan Reilly, Secretary, Members of the Election Committee and Wendy Barrenella, rice-president of the Student Government Association, who is serving as temporary freshman class president, outlined-campaign procedures to the can- Nominating Process Deadline for nominations was October 3, at 5:00 p.m.
 The primary election will be held Thursday, October 17.
-All nominees will be on the ballot, with the true higher texts. with the two highest vote getters for each office vying in the general election on October 29.
+All nominees will be on the ballot, with the true highest water actions. with the two highest vote getters for each office vying in the general election on October 29.
 Write-in votes are acceptable, but the person's name must be spelled correctly.
-Both elections will take place in the Student Day set aside to study institutional racism Last week the All-College Senate met and decided to recommend Tuesday, October 15th be designated as a furgedal events day" to study institutio racism.
-Class periods that day will be cut to 40 minutes allowing all students to be free between 11:30 and 2:30.
-"The conference will be going all day, said SGA President lack Jordan relating that an ad hoc committee against racism had requested the day last year.
-The had originally wanted the entire day free but were forced to compromise with the three hours.
-The day will begin at 9:30 with a breakfast-orientation for the workshop leaders who are ent people in their areas and racism.
-At of education 10:30 the workshop leaders will Statistics show:
+Both elections will take place in the Student Day set aside to study institutional racism Last week the All-College Senate met and decided to recommend Tuesday, October 15th be designated as a "special events day" to study institutional racism.
+Class periods that day will be cut to 40 minutes allowing all students to b 11:30 and 2:30. be free between "The conference will be going all day, said SGA President Jack Jordan relating that an ad hoc committee against racism had requested the day last year.
+They had originally wanted the entire day free but were forced to compromise with the three hours.
+The day will begin at 9:30 with a breakfast-orientation for the workshop leaders who are prominent people in their areas of education, and racism At-10:30 the workshop leaders will

-SGA President lack fordan be afforded tours of the campus.
-The platform guests will be in-troduced at 11:30 with the main address being delivered by Ms. Florynce Kennedy, the well-known black, feminist group Divisional cussion groups dealing with the problems of institutional racism and how they apply to the college situation will meet from 1:00 to 2:30.
-After the workshop period there will be an open reception sponsored by the Black Student Union in the student center.
+SGA President Jack Jordan be afforded tours of the campus.
+The platform guests will be in-troduced at 11:30 with the main address being delivered by Ms. Florynce Kennedy, the well-known black, feminist group workshop/dis-Divisional cussion groups dealing with the problems of institutional racism and how they apply to the college situation will meet from 1:00 to 2:30.
+After the workshop period there will be an open reception sponsored by the Black Student Union in the student center. student center.
 "I'm happy the college has seen fit to devote time to this crucial issue," says Jordan.
-"A function such as this can lead to a stion of awareness for all of us.
-This can hopefully result in an expansion of consciousness throughout the whole college community and extend into life in the outside world as well.
-Happenings Submissions for happenings must be brought up to the beaconoffic by noon, the Thursday before publishing.
-TUESDAY, OCTOBER 8 ARIS MEETING-2:00 p.m.
-5C Meeting Room 324A, ARIS is a newly emerging organization promoting Greek, Cypriote and Greek American cultural values on campus.
-HOME SOCCER-WPC vs. Montclair State 3:00 p.m.
+"A function such as this can lead to a question of awareness for all of us.
+This can hopefully result in an expansion of consciousness throughout the whole college community and extend into life in the outside world as well."
+Statistics show: